-- 1. Provide a letter from their local church leader/diocese or denominational body confirming they are in good standing - 2.
-And, if undertaking a pastoral placement (and/or helping with Little Saints) complete the relevant safeguarding training and DBS checks.

-Distance students only require Safeguarding training and checks if it is a requirement of the course (for example, if undertaking a placement).
+- 1. Provide a letter from their local church leader/diocese or denominational body confirming they are in good standing, or two references are taken. - 2.
+And, if undertaking a pastoral placement (and/or helping with Little Saints) complete the relevant safeguarding training and DBS checks. - Distance students only require Safeguarding training and checks if it is a requirement of the course (for example, if undertaking a placement).
 These checks would normally be done by the awarding institution.